zaro0508/synapse-login-aws-infra/README.md

 # synapse-login-aws-infra
-Infrastructor for the Synapse login application to the AWS service catalog
+Infrastructure for the Synapse login application to the AWS service catalog

 ## Deployment
 We use[sceptre](https://sceptre.cloudreach.com/latest/about.html) to deploy the